cudy789/AMPL/docs/installation/setup-system.rst

 Setup your system
 ###################

-In this section, we will go through setting up a Raspberry Pi 4 to be used with AMPL.
+In this section, we will go through setting up a Raspberry Pi 4 to be used with MAPLE.
 If you're able to setup a Raspberry Pi Bookworm 64-bit Lite OS
 (or similar Linux OS) on your system and configure SSH & internet connectivity on your own, you can skip to :doc:`install`.

 **You will need internet on your system when you boot it up, so either configure WiFi or plugin an ethernet cable.**